icgrp/hipr/README.md

 ![](images/runtime_one.png)

 7. In the terminal type `make report`, you will see the resource, compile time and STA timing reports as below.

 ![](images/report_one.png)

+8. You can change [input_src/rendering512/operators/data_redir_m.cpp](input_src/rendering512/operators/data_redir_m.cpp) and type `make`, you will see the HiPR only re-compile function `data_redir_m` only.

 ## 6 Tutorial 4: Map all Operators to PR Regions